Lavalla-Catholic-College/ufo-import-cards/README.md

  `run.example.bat` is provided to make it easier for you to run it.
 Just make a copy called `run.bat`, replace the parameters as necessary, and run it.

 ## Parameters
+ `-Path`: Optional.
+Defaults to `login.csv`.
+This is the CSV file to read

  `-Interactive`: If provided, will open a small window where you'll be asked to log in with your UniFLOW Online credentials

  `-Domain`: Required.
 This is your email provider's domain (e.g. `mycompany.net`) and is combined with the `login` read from the CSV file to make an email address (e.g. `SMIITJOH1@mycompany.net`)

+`-IdentityType`: Optional.
+Defaults to `CardNumber`.
+This is the identity you wish to update in UniFLOW Online.
+Can be `Email`, `UserName`, `CardNumber`, `CardRegistrationCode` or `PIN`

+`-LogFile`: Optional.
+Defaults to `results.log`.
+When the script has finished, it'll print each user and what the result of the import was.

  `-UFOURL`: Required.
 This is the URL to your UniFLOW Online tenant and will look like `mycompany.au.uniflowonline.com`